 VC investment hits new record high — reaching $157.1 billion.

 Global median deal size for D+ jumps to $105 million in 2021.

 First half fundraising approaches 2020 annual totals.

 Top 10 deals globally spread across 8 different countries.

-Partner, Head of Deal Advisory, Head of Energy & Natural Resources
+Partner, Head of Advisory, Head of Valuation, Head of Energy & Natural Resources

 KPMG in Ukraine

 Deal Advisory, M&A Principal